History of Wycombe Wanderers F.C.: The Football League (1993–2004)

-The postmodern era (2004–present)
+Recent years (2004–present)

 The modern era began with fundamental changes off the pitch.
 A new company, Limited by Guarantee, was officially formed in April 1980 and it was activated in June 1986 when a new board of directors was formed.
 The constitution meant Wycombe Wanderers was English football's last members' club.
 Fans who held season tickets for three years paid £1 for the right to become one of a maximum of 500 members with control over the club, who elect the directors who retire by rotation.
 No major changes to the club's constitution could be made unless 75% per cent of the members agreed.
 There were attempts to change parts of the constitution in 1995 and 1998 but these were rejected by members.
 In August 2003 the club revealed that they had agreed a wage deferral scheme for both players and club staff.
 In January 2004 members were invited to attend a series of meetings under the heading of 'Building for the future', with the intention of raising £1.5m in new investment.

 In July 2004 members received the final proposals for conversion to what was revealed for the first time as a Public Limited Company.
 Members interests and the long-term future of the Club are claimed to be protected by a number of special rights attached to what would be called 'Founder Shares'.
 The target for new investment was halved to £750,000.
 However, several concerns and questions remained unanswered but Board members said they didn't want further debate and the vote went ahead at an Extraordinary General Meeting on Thursday 29 July 2004.
 The members vote by a narrow margin to give formal approval for the reconstruction of the Club.
 430 of the 498 members voted, with 335 (78%) in favour and 94 (22%) against and one paper spoilt.
 Chairman Ivor Beeks, Director Brian Kane and sponsor Steve Hayes all subsequently invested in the club, with an approx. total value of £750,000.

 On the pitch the club's first season in League Two saw a change of manager as Tony Adams resigned and John Gorman took charge of the club after a brief spell as caretaker manager the previous season.
 Wycombe finished the season in 10th place.
 In April 2005 Steve Hayes became Managing Director of Wycombe Wanderers.